 Once we did eventually find it via the infotainment screen, we had an average fuel economy result of 8.5L/100kms for the time Fred and I had the Eclipse Cross.
 We both spend a decent amount of time on motorways.
 Expect to run into the 9-litre range for around town driving.

 Finally, you need to press a button at the end of the indicator stalk to activate the auto beams.
-The beams default to off when you start the car too, meaning you need to activate them every time you start the car.
+The beams default to being off when you start the car too, meaning you need to activate them every time you start the car.
 It defeats the purpose in my opinion.

 I drove the first-gen of the Eclipse back in 2018.
 It was a good, small-medium SUV.
 That little turbo 1.5 motor impressed me and overall, it was a very good car.
 For 2021, I jumped into the new gen Eclipse after Alistair had driven it.